Mantale History, Family Crest & Coats of Arms

 The surname Mantale was first found in Buckinghamshire.

 "The name, as Mantel, dates from the Conquest in England.
 Turstin Mantel was a Baron in Buckinghamshire in 1086 (Domesday Book) where he also held some land under the Earl of Mortaine; and in 1115 King John granted Tottenhoe, in the same county, to Ralph Mantel.
 In 1210, Osbert Mantel is mentioned as enfeoffing Robert de Beauchamp; and another (if not the same, Ralph Mantel, as the deed is undated) granted Tottenhoe to Snelsham Priory; his son William and his brother Geoffrey witnessing the deed."

 Early History of the Mantale family

 This web page shows only a small excerpt of our Mantale research.
-Another 86 words (6 lines of text) covering the year 1086 is included under the topic Early Mantale History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1086 and 1446 are included under the topic Early Mantale History in all our PDF Extended History products and printed products wherever possible.

 Mantale Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Mantell, Mantle, Mantel, Mantelle, Manstell and others.

 Early Notables of the Mantale family (pre 1700)